graeme-winter/dials_tutorials/ccp4-york-2025/COWS_PIGS_PEOPLE.md

 cd ..
 ```

-Individually the merging statistics from each cluster look far better than the three combined.
+Individually, the merging statistics from each cluster look far better than the three combined.

 ## Intensity-Based Clustering

-If you open `dials.correlation_matrix.html` and click on the `Data correlation matrices`, you will see four tabs:
+If you open `dials.correlation_matrix.html` and click on the `Data correlation matrices` tab, you will see four tabs:
  - Correlation coefficient clustering
  - Cos angle clustering
  - Cosym cluster plots